Kashifraz/SE-HyperlocalDeliverySystem-Architecture/README.md

 The `Product Service` manages the product catalog and inventory, ensuring accurate stock levels and product details are available.
 It serves as the source of truth for product data, which other components like `Cart Service` rely on to display items and validate availability during checkout.

 **Cart Service**
 The `Cart Service` handles all cart-related operations, such as adding or removing items, calculating totals, and applying discounts.
-It interacts with the `Product Service` to fetch real-time product details and passes finalized carts to the `Cart Service` for checkout.
+It interacts with the `Product Service` to fetch real-time product details and passes finalized carts to the `Payment Service` for checkout.

 **Order Service**
 The `Order Service` is responsible for managing the orders right from their creation to their fulfillment, including changing order status and order cancellation scenarios.
 It coordinates with the `Payment Service` for payment confirmation after the `Payment Service` completes transactions, and also interacts with the `Tracking Service` to monitor order status post-purchase and provide real-time tracking.